AdrianMunene/gearbox-academy-course/docs/module1.md

 3. Select a publishing source (main branch or `docs/` folder).
 4. Use Markdown (`.md`) files or HTML/CSS for content.
 5. Access the published site at `https://adrianmunene.github.io/adrian_munene/`.

+## Takeaway
+Understanding Git, GitHub is essential for version control, project management, and collaboration while GitHub Pages enables of ease of sharing of documentation created in either Markdown or HTML and CSS.

+Git allows efficient tracking of code changes, while GitHub enables collaboration among developers.

+GitHub Pages serves as a platform for publishing project documentation or static websites, making it easier to share and maintain projects.